 There will be multiple validators within our consensus, and it will support and constantly validate the data of the requests from the executors where necessary.

 The validators will keep validating the executor's transactions on the target chain and check if the transactions meet the requirements of users, such as the closing target-chain token amount or the amount of bridge token given to users instead should a swap fail.

-Upon validating transactions, the validators are responsible for putting signatures to the trade and allowing the executors to claim the credit on the source chain.
+Upon validating transactions, the validators are responsible for providing signatures to the executor for executing transactions on the destination chain